-- Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the Teacher. - Paddles and boats must be checked to assess that: - there are no splinters or cracks - $\circ\,$ the head, tail, drum, drummer's seat, and steering oar are securely fitted - $\circ\,$ the boat is not leaking and that bailers are in it - the centre seat is in place if it is a split boat - the buoyancy compartments are functional and sufficient to create positive buoyancy

-• the boat meets Transport Canada's Safe Boating Guide requirements for small crafts.

-- Paddles must be the appropriate size for the age and size of students. - 1 audible alarm signals (for example, whistle, air horn) must be carried by the helm (boat steersperson). - A motorized safety boat must be equipped with a bull-horn/megaphone. - A correctly fitting, properly fastened and Canadian approved personal flotation device (P.F.D.)/lifejacket must be worn at all times during dragon boating.
+- there are no splinters or cracks - $\circ\,$ the head, tail, drum, drummer's seat, and steering oar are securely fitted - $\circ\,$ the boat is not leaking and that bailers are in it - the centre seat is in place if it is a split boat - the buoyancy compartments are functional and sufficient to create positive buoyancy - the boat meets Transport Canada's Safe Boating Guide requirements for small crafts. - Paddles must be the appropriate size for the age and size of students. - 2 audible alarm signals (for example, whistle, air horn) must be carried by the helm (boat steersperson). - A motorized safety craft must be equipped with a bull-horn/megaphone. - A correctly fitting, properly fastened and Canadian approved personal flotatin device (P.F.D.)/lifejacket must be worn at all times during dragon boating.